srenevey/orbital_propagator/README.md

 This orbital propagator computes the trajectory and attitude of a spacecraft subject to various orbital perturbations.
-Currently supported are atmospheric drag (exponentional model or EarthGRAM), geopotential perturbations, third-body effects, solar radiation pressure, and magnetic perturbations.
+Currently supported are atmospheric drag (exponentional model or EarthGRAM 2016), geopotential perturbations, third-body effects, solar radiation pressure, and magnetic perturbations.
 An example is provided in main.cpp and the documentation can be built by running `doxygen` from `doc`.

 Note: the propagator is still a work in progress and has not been validated yet.
 The output might be inaccurate / incorrect.